By Stratis Georgiou – a Concerned Orthodox Christian

 Now let me circumscribe what I just said by acknowledging that as Orthodox Christians, we must guard against the vileness of our tongues.
 The tongue, inspired by demonic hubris, can be filthy and hurtful.
 The Fathers and our modern-day Saints have written extensively about this issue and we must take it seriously.
 Does this mean, however, that we, as individual Orthodox Christians, should remain wilfully blind and silent when we see and experience things – speeches, writings, discussions and blatant, self-aggrandizing PR stunts or photo-ops – that seem contrary to the tenets of our faith?

-My respectful answer to the question above is a resounding – “Heaven No” – and I will continue to pick my spots and speak out and publish when inspired to do so (but only after prayer and research about the issue at hand).
+My respectful answer to this question is a resounding – “Heaven No” – and I will continue to pick my spots and speak out and publish when inspired to do so (but only after prayer and research about the issue at hand).

 In my daily life, since making my way back to my Orthodox path, I try to speak or write with gentleness, as St. Paul, St. Nektarios, St. Paisios and St. Porphyrios, to name a few, counsel us to do.
 However, I fully acknowledge that am a struggling sinner and, as such, I often fall short of the ideal of being gentle.
 Here is my rationale for this: sometimes one must be direct to get the attention of those who can make a change.
 (I am not sure what, exactly, St. Nicholas was thinking when he slapped Arius but, it could have been this: enough is enough!)